 Bowron Lake is approximately 30km away from the small town of Wells.
 There is a couple of restaurants, shops (including a general store for basic supplies) and accommodation options here.
 Big H’s Halibut and Chips food truck in the centre of town would be our recommendation for a post-Bowron meal – the owner was a Pacific coast fisherman for over 25 years and knows how to source the best (and freshest) fish and cook it well.

 Barkerville is an awesome living history mining village just a couple of kilometres outside of Wells.
 We spent a whole day here from 9am – 8pm and loved it.

 While I do think that beginner paddlers can go on the Bowron Lakes Canoe Circuit, it wouldn’t be my first choice for an introductory multi-day trip (I’d try a long overnight trip first).
 Personally, I would recommend beginners to plan for an eight-day trip or more.
 Paddling for five or more hours a day (especially if new to it) can be really tiring, especially when combined with a portage or two as well as potentially difficult weather and lake conditions.

 Weather aside, we were incredibly lucky to have such good lake paddling conditions during our trip.
-There was only a few times when we experienced waves of any sort, something quite unusual for paddling lakes of this size.
+There were only a few times when we experienced waves of any sort, something quite unusual for paddling lakes of this size.
 I said in my Della Falls post a few months ago that our friends seemed to be a good luck charm for calm conditions and this trip has confirmed it!

 The faster-moving water sections (the Chute and Rollercoaster) can be portaged around if needed but all paddlers must complete the Cariboo River section which may require some quick directional strokes depending on the conditions.
 The very short mandatory river section following the Chute and Rollercoaster also can provide moving water hazards (we hit a submerged rock in shallow water).